-On August 1, 2024, the Board of County Commissioners (Board) adopted ZDO-285, Minor and Time Sensitive Amendments and New Housing Options.
+On August 1, 2024, the Board of County Commissioners adopted ZDO-285, Minor and Time Sensitive Amendments and New Housing Options.
 This is a package of amendments to the Comprehensive Plan and Zoning and Development Ordinance (ZDO) that includes, among other amendments, an allowance for property owners in certain urban and rural residential zoning districts to place an RV on their property for use as a second dwelling.
+The amendments took effect on September 3, 2024.